headshot2017/Classic64/README.md

 ## Known issues
 * Resizing, maximizing or going fullscreen on Direct3D9 builds of ClassiCube with this plugin will crash the game.
 "Error recreating D3D9 context"
-* If the game crashes on start:
+* If the game crashes...
+  * When starting:
     * Make sure the ROM matches the SHA-1 checksum: `9bef1128717f958171a4afac3ed78ee2bb4e86ce`
-  * Try playing with the ClassiCube dev builds.
-At the moment it crashes on release builds.
+  * When switching to Mario:
+    * If you are on a stock ClassiCube 1.3.2 build, download and play with the dev builds until ClassiCube 1.3.3 releases.
 (Click Options, then select Updates, then select one of the dev builds.)

 ## Client-side commands
 All client-side commands start with `/client mario64`